petrstepanov/bimmersticker-hexo/source/return-and-refund-policy/index.md

 Last updated: June 08, 2020

-Thank you for shopping at Bimmer Sticker Store operated by Bimmer Sticker Store.
+Thank you for shopping at Bimmer Sticker Store operated by Sticker Store LLC.

 If, for any reason, You are not completely satisfied with a purchase We invite You to review our policy on refunds and returns.
 This Return and Refund Policy has been created with the help of the <a href="https://www.termsfeed.com/return-refund-policy-generator/" target="_blank">Return and Refund Policy Generator</a>